English 370, Winter 2016

 a.
 Speaking: English 38; others: 10

-Close to one out of every 3 of you comes from a bi-lingual household.
+One out of every four of you comes from a bi-lingual household—even if your primary language at home was English.
 (Wow!)

-That is diversity of two sorts at least: one is in terms of a birth language other than English, the other is of the variety of home languages spoken.
+That is diversity of two sorts at least: one is in terms of a birth language other than English, the other is of the variety of languages spoken in some degree at home.

-Whatever one’s home language, few of you describe yourselves as “fluent” in writing a language other than English (5), more report yourselves fluent as speakers (10), and the highest number in this group (11) are the listeners.
+Whatever one’s home language, only 7 of you describe yourselves as “fluent” in writing a language other than English, more report yourselves fluent as speakers (10), and the highest number in this group (16—42%) are the listeners.
+(That’s pretty normal—speaking and writing are harder to maintain than listening or, in fact, reading.)

-All but one of you reported more than passing familiarity with at least one language other than English; on average, including English, every person in this class has passing familiarity with at least 2 to3 other languages.
+All but one of you reported familiarity with at least one language other than English; on average, including English, every person in this class has passing familiarity with 2 to 3 other languages.

-Two thirds of you reported some reading or speaking knowledge of at least one language other than English; on average, every person in this class has relatively some actual control of at least 2 languages—one of which is English.
+Two thirds of you reported reading or speaking knowledge of one or more languages other than English; on average, every person in this class has some actual control of at least 2 languages—one of which is English.

 Ye Newe Mini-Grammar: